5 Simple Actions That Help Protect Your Account Against Fraud

 5) Access Additional Resources

-Visit Credit Union of Colorado's Security Resources page to learn about other ways to protect yourself from fraud.
+Visit Credit Union of Colorado's Fraud Prevention support page to learn about other ways to protect yourself from fraud.
 You'll find different ways to keep your personal information out of the hands of cybercriminals.
 If you believe you might be a victim of fraud, use our Fraud Checklist to guide you toward account and/or identity recovery.

 Article by Tracy Scott